pettersand/builder/devlog.md

 ## 06/01-24

-Adding some comments today, with explanations and TODO's etc.
+Adding some comments today, with explanations and TODO's etc. And continuing work on the deletion and data handling.
+Running into some issues with types between front and back, and the response.
+But found a good solution in the end.

 ### Worked On:
 1. Adding comments
 2. Adding id to response data for goals
+3. Deletion / newGoal fix

+### Next Session:
+- Fix reactive rendering to changes
+- Fix sessionStorage update on deletion
+- Fix CI/CD pipeline
+- Fix failing tests

 ## 05/01-24